Gleneagles, Carnoustie, Auchterarder

 Perthshire is home to some of Scotland's finest golf courses including the world-class resort of Gleneagles, host to the 2014 Ryder Cup, 2018 European Championships and 2019 Solheim Cup.

 Play a relaxing round or experience a championship test in the natural beauty of the Perthshire Highlands with tranquil glens, lush forests and an incredible array of Scottish wildlife.
-The picturesque towns and villages throughout the region offer a great choice of accommodation and quality food and drink.
+The picturesque towns and villages throughout the region offer a great choice of accommodation as well as quality traditional food and drink.
 Away from the course take time to discover the many things to see and do from malt whisky distilleries, historic castles to salmon fishing.

 The eyes of half a billion people fell on Perth when the Gleneagles Hotel played host to the Ryder Cup in 2014.
 If you were one of those people, and you liked what you saw, then why not make time to visit the region for yourself and explore all that Perthshire has to offer.